 The most common natural mulch consists of shredded wood and leaves, straw, pine needles, stone, sand, and living perennial plants.
-“When planted in the right spot, perennial plants are the best ground cover, as they prevent erosion, suppress weeds, cool off the soil, retain water, improve the soil structure, provide shelter for worms, and create habitats for beneficial insects,” Venelin Dimitrov, the senior product manager at Burpee, says.
+“When planted in the right spot, perennial plants are the best ground cover, as they prevent erosion, suppress weeds, cool off the soil, retain water, improve the soil structure, provide shelter for worms, and create habitats for beneficial insects,” Venelin Dimitrov, Senior Product Manager at Burpee, says.

 Industrial mulch includes newspaper, plastic mesh, nets, black plastic, and shredded domestic waste like old doors and wood floors.
 “Industrial mulch will be there forever, so make sure you use it wisely,” Dimitrov warns.
 “It helps in areas where there’s a problem with stormwater management and where stones or plants could not be used.
 Some industrial mulch is composed of repurposed waste, like shredded tires, and is often used as mulch around playgrounds.”

 What About Stone Mulch?

 Stone mulch is made up of a variety of rocks and gravel, including lava rock, granite, quartz rock, river rock, and pea gravel, and comes in various shapes and sizes.